earthly/website/blog/_posts/2023-02-12-build-nodejs-app-with-bazel.md

 - [Node.js](https://nodejs.org/en/) installed on your computer.
 - [Bazel](https://bazel.build/install) installed on your computer.

-## Setting up the Bazel environment
+## Setting Up the Bazel Environment

 Open your code editor in your preferred working directory.
 Create two files on the root directory: